GitJournal/gitjournal.io/content/blog/2021-03-05-Last-3-months.md

 cover: /images/blog/2021/03/courtney-corlew--EnI0H6Wm6s-unsplash.jpg
 ---

 Revenue took a bit of a dip in December and recovered in January and is now growing.
 This is partly because of the [Apple Small Business Program](https://developer.apple.com/app-store/small-business-program/), which reduces the commission paid to them from 30% to 15%.
-I hope Google provides something simliar as half of the revenue comes from Android.
+I hope Google provides something similar as half of the revenue comes from Android.

 {{< revenue_bar year0="2020" month0="11" >}}